-Every Halloween countless party-throwers, party-goers, and trick-or-treaters hit the streets to harvest candy corn.
-The little yellow, orange, and white treat is an icon among the holiday candies and has a legacy that goes back more than a century.
+Every Halloween, countless party-throwers, partygoers, and trick-or-treaters hit the streets to harvest candy corn.
+The little yellow, orange, and white treat is an icon among holiday candies and has a legacy that goes back more than a century.

 Candy corn is such a popular choice that the mellow creme candies are now available year-round in a variety of colors to suit the seasonal holiday:

-- For Thanksgiving, serve Indian corn, which is brown, orange, and white -- the brown section is chocolate-flavored.
+- For Thanksgiving, serve Indian corn, which is brown, orange, and white -- the brown section is chocolate-flavor.